varksh05/DateArithmetic/README.md

      sortDate(String a[])

 # getDate Methods
-  You can get Dates from various Formats. getDate Methods take a *String Value* as arguments. getDate Methods returns in *Integer Array Values*.
+  You can get Dates from various Formats. getDate Methods takes *String Value* as arguments. getDate Methods returns in *Integer Array Values*.

     int[] getDateDDMMYYYY(String strDate)  01/02/2010